AdrKacz/IA-SMA-Sort/README.md

 ### How do agent act?

-The agent looks at the 8 cells around and record empty cells and cells with a fruit.
+The agent looks at the 8 cells around, and record empty cells, and cells with a fruit.

 ```python
 empty_neighbors = list(self.parent.get_empty_neighbors(self.x, self.y))
 fruit_neighbors = list(self.parent.get_fruit_neighbors(self.x, self.y))
 ```

-If there is a fruit around, it chooses one at random and update its memory with it.
+If there is a fruit around, it chooses one at random and it updates its memory with it.

 ```python
 key_fruit = 0